 Which Seats Have Shade in the W&S Open Center Court

-The last seven rows (T-Z) of Section 311-315 have shade thanks to the canopy overhead.
+The last seven rows (T-Z) of Section 311-315 have shade thanks to the overhead canopy.
 Yes, you are further away from the action, but the view is still good.
 One con is you may not be able to see the large screens where they display scores and challenges, also because of the canopy (see the photo above taken from row Y).

 Seats in pavilion sections also have shade, but depending on the time of the day, some seats may still get a little sun.